 Meet Julie Wiener, founder of @Granolust_ – a food porn fantasy.
 Granolust is revolutionizing the entire granola industry and it all happened by accident!
 Her collection of sinfully addictive premium granola made with the finest vegan & gluten-free ingredients will keep you craving more.
 No wonder it’s the talk of the town!
 Its sensational product line can be found in over 200 retail locations and counting.
 When talking about her success she admits that “I still have difficulty owning my entrepreneurial side.
 I focus on the fact that it was an accident.
 I don’t identify as that yet, but all my actions speak to it.
 I am now bridging that gap.”
 We should all embrace our business woman savviness like Julie has learned to.
 Her story will inspire you to take the leap of faith in your own life.
 We had a blast interviewing her!
 Here’s her entrepreneurial journey.

-Of course we need to know ; how did Granolust come to life?
+How did Granolust come to life?

 What brought you into granola of all foods?